Independiente Rivadavia

 Club Sportivo Independiente Rivadavia (mostly known simply as Independiente Rivadavia) is a football club from Mendoza, Argentina.
-The team currently plays in Primera B Nacional, the second major league in Argentine Football league system.
+The team currently plays in the Argentine Primera División, the first major league in the Argentine Football league system.

 Independiente Rivadavia played in the Argentine Primera in 1968, 1973, 1977, 1979–80 and 1982, when the team reached the quarter-finals of the National Championship.
 That year Independiente was eliminated in the play-offs by the team that would later reach the Championship, Ferro Carril Oeste.